Italian Maiolica: Ceramics of the Renaissance

 THE RENAISSANCE IN ITALY

-The "rebirth" of art in Italy was connected with the rediscovery of ancient philosophy, literature, and science and the evolution of empirical methods of study in these fields.
-Central to the development of Renaissance art was the emergence of the artist as a creator, sought after and respected for his erudition and imagination.
+The "rebirth" of art in Italy was connected with the rediscovery of ancient philosophy, literature, and science and the evolution of empirical study methods in these fields.
+Central to the development of Renaissance art was the artist's emergence as a creator, sought after and respected for his erudition and imagination.

 The Early Renaissance